codefellows/seattle-201n5/class-03-lists--loops--box_model/README.md

 <a id="top"></a>
-# Today's Plan: Week 1, Wednesday Lecture
+# Today's Plan: Class 03 Lecture

 #### Reminder: Quiz 1 is due at 11:59pm tonight